Natnael-Getahun/my-blogdown-blog/content/project/new_subcities/index.md

 edge_points["cluster"] = kmeans_7.labels_
 edge_points = edge_points.set_geometry("geometry")
 ```
-For latter plots, I created a copy of the results, but with degrees instead of meters.
+For the latter plots, I created a copy of the results, but with degrees instead of meters.
 ```python
 # converting to degrees
 edge_points_latlon = edge_points.to_crs("EPSG:4326")